Marzac/le3d/README.md

 - No shaders

 # Comparison
-It renders graphics very much like a Sony Playstation one.
+It renders graphics a bit better than a Sony Playstation one.